 Marshall is a big, big puncher in the middleweight division and has honed her craft under the watchful eye of trainer Peter Fury over the past couple of years.

-If Marshall can land on Shields then it may drag the American into her deepest waters to date, but with only 20 minutes of boxing to find that KO blow, we slightly favour the defensive, counter-attacking style of Shields over the 10 round distance.
+If Marshall can land on Shields, then it may drag the American into her deepest waters to date, but with only 20 minutes of boxing to find that KO blow, we slightly favour Shields’s defensive, counter-attacking style over the 10-round distance.

 BONUS TIP: Claressa Shields v Savannah Marshall draw at 10/1 with bet365